1.6 Certificate authorizing the distribution of property

 Final return

-The taxation year of a GRE that is wound up ends on the winding-up date (line 11), which is generally the date of the distribution of the property.
-You have to file the final return of the trust within 90 days after the winding-up date.
+The taxation year of a GRE that is wound up ends on the winding-up date (line 11), which generally corresponds to the date of distribution of the property.
+You must therefore file the final return of the trust within 90 days after that date.

-In the case of a trust other than a GRE, you must file the final return no later than 90 days following the calendar year in which the trust was wound up.
+In the case of an inter vivos trust, you must file the final return no later than 90 days following the calendar year in which the trust was wound up.